TosbackCgusBridge-Bot/CGUs-versions/Subaru/Privacy Policy.md

 **Processing Your Requests.**

 When you interact with us (for example, to request a brochure or locate a retailer) you will be asked for information needed to complete your request.
 The information you provide is used to process your transactions, to create and share reports about these transactions, and/or to provide related customer service.
-When you request a quote or other information, these requests may be conducted through retailers or Subaru vendors and suppliers.
+When you get a local price or other information, these requests may be conducted through retailers or Subaru vendors and suppliers.

 **Registration and Use of MySubaru.**